sachinak/MyScheduleBot/README.md

 ### Get your Discord bot

- Follow the [tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) to create your discord bot account.
+ Follow this [tutorial](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/) to create your discord bot account.

 ### Token
-  Place config.py file in the src directory with the content:
+  To "login" to your bot through our program, place a file named `config.py` in your src directory with the content:

   ```
   token = ************(your discord bot token)